sakuli/sakuli.github.io/content/testing.md

 ### Screenshotbased Testing

-Some end to end scenarios go beyond the borders of your browser and the capabilites of webdriver.
-This might include common usecases like a drag and drop from the host system to a webpage or exporting a report into a spreadsheet or pdf-format.
-In this cases your webbased tests can be extended to also validate bahavior and invoke interactions outside the browser.
-Sakuli can scan the hole screen (or a dedicated region) for patterns which are provided as screenshots.
+A lot of end to end scenarios go beyond the borders of your browser and the capabilities of webdriver.
+This might include common use-cases like a drag and drop from the host system to a webpage or exporting a report into a spreadsheet or pdf-format.
+In these cases your webbased tests can be extended to also validate behavior and invoke interactions outside the browser, all within a single test.
+Of course you can also use Sakulis native testing power on its own, e.g. rich-client testing of SAP, Office or proprietary software systems.
+Sakuli accomplishes its native capabilities by scanning the whole screen (or a dedicated region) on a stand-alone computer or in headless container screens and searches for provided image patterns.